 The incentive units included in the foregoing table were granted pursuant to profits interest unit grant agreements between our named executive officers and OneStream Software LLC and are governed by the terms and conditions of OneStream Software LLC's amended and restated limited liability company agreement as in effect prior to the Reorganization Transactions, or the Existing LLC Agreement.
 As part of the Reorganization Transactions, all outstanding incentive units of OneStream Software LLC will be converted and reclassified into non-voting common units and the holders will receive a corresponding number of shares of Class C common stock.
-Such shares of Class C common stock will be subject to the same terms and conditions, including vesting terms, as the incentive units that are converted and reclassified into common units.
+Such shares of Class C common stock will be subject to the same terms and conditions, including vesting terms, as the incentive units that are converted and reclassified into common units, except that such shares will not be subject to forfeiture upon termination of service.